Man charged after allegedly killing puppy in clothes dryer

 Officers spoke with Lindsey, and they say he admitted to killing the puppy.

-"Given the nature and circumstances of this crime, the State has a concern of the safety of the community, as well as the safety of Jeremy Lindsey," the probable cause documents state, in a request that Lindsey be detained until bail hearing and a mental assessment can be conducted.
+"Given the nature and circumstances of this crime, the State has a concern of the safety of the community, as well as the safety of Jeremy Lindsey," the probable cause documents state in a request that Lindsey be detained until bail hearing and a mental assessment can be conducted.

-Lindsey was formally charged Friday with killing a domestic animal, a level 6 felony; torturing or mutilating a vertebrate animal, a level 6 felony; and cruelty to an animal, a class A misdemeanor.
+Lindsey was formally charged Friday with killing a domestic animal, a Level 6 felony; torturing or mutilating a vertebrate animal, a Level 6 felony; and cruelty to an animal, a Class A misdemeanor.

-The sentencing range for a level 6 felony is ½ to 2 ½ years.
-The sentencing range for a class A misdemeanor is up to 1 year.
+The sentencing range for a Level 6 felony is half to 2 ½ years.
+The sentencing range for a Class A misdemeanor is up to one year.